 Welcome to Phibersmith Designs!
 I'm so glad you're here to share my love of fibre arts.

 I created Phibersmith Designs in 2009 as a small fibre arts jewelry business in Vancouver, BC, Canada.
-Over the course of 6 years, 2 babies, and one cross-country migration, it morphed and reformed as a knitwear design and supply company now located in Guelph, Ontario.
+Over the course of 9 years, 3 babies, and one cross-country migration, it morphed and reformed as a knitting design and supply company now located in Guelph, Ontario.
 In its current incarnation it has been growing quickly (sometimes faster than I can run), and I love the feeling of always having a new big thing on the horizon.

 The core of my work is the design process, but essential to that process is the inspiration I draw from the community.
-I love sharing techniques and insights with the local Yarn Club I organize, working with local yarn producers, and researching and curating the products I feature here.
-I'm always finding and adding new things, so I hope you will sign up for the newsletter and join the fibre conversation.
+I love sharing techniques and insights with the local Yarn Club I organize, working with local yarn producers, and researching, curating, and often creating the products I feature here.
+I'm always finding or designing new things, so I hope you will sign up for the newsletter and join the fibre conversation.

 Like many people in this industry, I didn't take a direct path here (don't I wish it had been that straightforward).
 The pieces of my puzzle fell into place over many years and many different places.
 Most people who know me would be surprised to know I graduated with a BA in Film Studies.
 This doesn't contribute much to my life these days beyond making me halfway decent with a still camera.
 My interest in creating my own business began while working with hundreds of small businesses as a communications professional at a provincial commerce organization in Vancouver.
 I learned graphic design and website architecture on the job working for government and non-profit organizations mostly as a cost effective solution to alleviate the in-house demand, and it became something I love.